tilt-dev/tilt.build/blog/_posts/2020-12-15-what-color-is-your-status.md

 A lot of these changes come out of weekly conversations we've been having with lots of teams about what they understand about their dev environments and what's frustrating.
-If you like complaining, or want to try out some early prototypes, please reach out!
+If you'd like to chat, or want to try out some early prototypes, please reach out!